 Homeowners will know the relatively steep costs of fully renovating a room.
 This often dissuades many from attempting any larger projects, which can cause people to feel somewhat deflated.
 Whether you’ve just moved into a new house and don’t enjoy the décor, or you’ve lived there for a while and are ready for a change, realising that you might struggle to afford to decorate the place could cause you to start resenting your home.
 On the flip side, decorating a property can give it a nice and fresh feeling, which can directly impact your mental health, boosting your mood significantly.
+It can also be a great way to stage your home to sell on a budget.
 Luckily, while a full renovation can be expensive, there are actually a number of things you can do to a living room, for example, that are very affordable or even free in some cases.
 To give you some inspiration, here are five things you can do to your living room to spruce it up on a budget.

 Paint Your Living Room

 One very affordable step to redecorating your living room is simply applying a fresh coat of paint.
 This can drastically change the room’s look even if you decide to do nothing else to it.
 You could choose countless different colour schemes, but ideally you should try to match your walls to another colour in the room.
 This will create an aesthetically pleasing look for the whole room.
 For example, let’s say you have bought some new cushions for your furniture.
 You could then opt for a paint that matches those colours, which can be done very easily today with the help of useful colour-matching apps and websites.
 You don’t even have to paint your room one solid colour.
 You could opt for a dual-tone theme, splitting your room horizontally with a decorative rail and painting either side.
 Or you could choose an accent wall for a splash of colour and stick with whites for the rest of the walls.